AdobeDocs/uxp-photoshop/src/pages/design/index.md

 # Designing a plugin experience

 These guidelines will help you define the best user experience for your plugin.
-Based on your users workflow and the plugin action, different UX patterns and UI components should be considered as you create a plugin.
+As you create a plugin, consider different UX patterns and UI components based on your user’s workflow and the plugin action.

-Plugins can interact with the user at different levels, for example, some plugins in some use cases won’t render an interface, and some will include actions that need an interface.
+ Plugins can interact with a user’s experience at different levels, for example, some plugins in some use cases won’t render an interface, and some will include actions that need an interface.